This article was updated on 09/02/18.

 A concrete foundation repair is potentially one of the most costly fixes a homeowner can be faced with.
 This is not a DIY project or one that may be scheduled with respect to convenience.

 Rather, if isnt taken care of right away, a cracked or sunken concrete slab may add to the headache with cracked drywall, doors, windows, and kitchen cabinets that drag or dont shut as they should.
 Roof problems are also common.
 This is usually easy to check from ground level.

 Potential Causes of a Cracked Foundation

-The two most frequent causes of a houses cracked or sunken foundation is dryness or unequal moisture in the surrounding soil.
+The two most frequent causes of a houses cracked or sunken foundation are dryness or unequal moisture in the surrounding soil.
 This is especially common during the scorching summertime when rainfall is lacking.

 Its a simple task to identify when problems are likely to crop up; the dirt will draw away from the edge of the foundation.
 Soil heavy in clay content are particularly susceptible.

-Seismic testing is another culprit that can result in a cracked foundation.
-This is the result of geophysical testing for petroleum exploration.
+Seismic testing is another serious problem that can result in a cracked foundation.
+Many times this is the result of geophysical testing for petroleum exploration.
 These tests thump the ground with a mechanical contraption.

 The reflected vibrations paint a picture of the subterranean composition.